TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Get-JCSystem.md

 ```

 ### -filterDateProperty
-A parameter that can filter on the property 'created'.
+A parameter that can filter on the property 'created' or 'lastContact'.
+Only inactive systems will be returned when using the lastContact filter.
 This parameter if used creates two more dynamic parameters 'dateFilter' and 'date'.
 See EXAMPLE 5 above for full syntax.